Ismaestro/angular-example-app/README.md

 - [x] Use of [NgOptimizedImage](https://angular.io/guide/image-directive)
 - [x] SASS with BEM styles
 - [x] Example tests for: Component, Service, Interceptor, Directive and Guard
-- [x] End-to-end tests configuration with Cypress and Cucumber
+- [x] End-to-end tests configuration with Cypress and Cucumber, and Playwright
 - [x] Very strict ESLint rules

 ## Bugs and feature requests